bioinformaticsdotca/10_Simple_Rules/main_page.md

 To do this workshop, you will need to have:

 * a GitHub account
-* git installed on your computer
+* git and developer tools installed on your computer (you will be prompted to install these when you first run git if you don't already have them installed)
 * a terminal program (Terminal in Mac/Linux, Cygwin (or similar) on Windows).

 # Day 1 <a id="day1"></a>